 “No, the lawyer did not inform me of his name,” I admitted, and eyed the bags.
 “Would you like to continue on your way; surely those are heavy.”
 I pointed to the bags on his shoulders.

 “They are,” he admitted, “but they’ll keep.
-Would you like to visit him?” he asked, and I froze, again.
+Would you like to visit him?” he asked.

-“I, um, I have a terrible time with animals,” I confessed, and the man chuckled.
+I froze again.
+“I, um, I have a terrible time with animals,” I confessed.

 The man chuckled and shook his head.
 “Ol’ Eckehard sure did have a peculiar sense of humor.
 At any rate, follow me and we’ll see about getting you over your fear.”
-He moved past me and didn’t look back to see if I followed, but I did so, anyway, nearly jogging to keep up with his purposeful strides.
+He moved past me and didn’t look back to see if I followed, but I did, nearly jogging to keep up with his purposeful strides.

 “It’s not a fear, per say, we just don’t seem to get along very well.”

-“It’s Bernhard, not Mister anything, and mayhaps if you keep telling yourself that, you’ll actually believe it.”
-Mirth danced in his words, making fun of me, though not in any particularly cruel way.
+“It’s Bernhard, not Mister anything.
+Mayhaps if you keep telling yourself that, you’ll actually believe it.”
+Mirth danced in his words, making fun of me, though not in a particularly cruel way.
 It still grated at my nerves like nails on a chalkboard.

 “Well, Mister Bernhard,” I said, placing emphasis on the prefix, needling him in turn, “thank you for that interesting observation.”
 My voice took on the prim and proper acidic tone I’d heard thousands of times from teachers and fellow family members when something riled them, but Bernhard wasn’t impressed.

-“I’d normally have you change, but he’s not likely to be very lively this time of day.
+“I’d normally have you change, but he’s not very lively this time of day.
 Follow me.”
 He turned back around and made his way toward the barn.

-I gulped when he wasn’t looking, the impending meeting looming large in my mind and wiping away what little tough persona I’d built up in the last few minutes.
-I was curious, however, why we were heading to the barn, because even an infant Hinterlander would find it difficult to fit in the structure, until Bernhard made his way around and to the back.
+I gulped when he wasn’t looking, the impending meeting looming large in my mind, and wiping away what little tough persona I’d built up in the last few minutes.
+I was curious, however, why we were heading to the barn, because even an infant Hinterlander would find it difficult to fit in the structure.
+Then Bernhard made his way around the building, and to the back.

-The most impressive, and desirable, trait, however, was the small forest that grew on their gigantic backs, complete with Evergreen trees, various bushes, and moss in place of grass.
+The most impressive and desirable trait, however, was the small forest that grew on their gigantic backs, complete with trees, various bushes, and moss in place of grass.
 They were dead useful for travelers of all types, for protection and camping purposes, though they were difficult to feed and water at times.
-They were herbivores, so they grazed just about any green thing they could manage to find, though most could go a month or so between grazing due to the large boulders in their stomachs to aid in digestion.
+They were herbivores, so they grazed just about any green thing they could manage to find, and had large boulders in their stomachs to aid in digestion.

 Oris took one look at me, let out another huff, and promptly turned away, ignoring me.
 Apparently, he wasn’t impressed with what he saw.

-“He’s been a bit down since your Uncle’s death,” Bernhard apologized, almost blushing at the behavior of the Hinterlander, and moved forward to poke him.
+“He’s been a bit down since your Uncle’s death,” Bernhard apologized, blushing at the behavior of the Hinterlander.
+He moved forward to poke him.
 “Oy, you great lump.
-That’s no way to act to Miss–” he stopped and gave me a somewhat sheepish grin.
+That’s no way to act to Miss–” He stopped and gave me a somewhat sheepish grin.
 “I don’t rightly know your name.”

 I walked forward, heart hammering in my chest as though a rabbit were beating its legs against my rib cage.
 I reached out a tentative hand to touch his arm, and received a low grumble for my bravery.
 The skin was warm and leathery, almost the way an elephant’s was, but tougher.

 I pulled the scarf down from my face.
 “Alexandra,” I whispered, and an ear perked in my direction.
-“My name is Alexandra Shau, and I miss my Uncle, too,” I choked out as the tears pooled in my eyes and flowed down my cheeks.
+“My name is Alexandra Shau, and I miss my Uncle, too,” I choked out, as tears pooled in my eyes and flowed down my cheeks.

-Everything had been so sudden–his death from lung sickness that took him in mere days, his estate being distributed among the various members of the family, and even Oris.
-Uncle Ecke had been the one to encourage me to go to the University, when most young women my age had set their sights on finding a husband, and he’d even paid for it when my parents and the student loan officer refused.
+Everything had been so sudden: his death from lung sickness that took him in mere days; his estate being distributed among the various members of the family, and even Oris.
+Uncle Ecke had been the one to encourage me to go to the University, when most young women my age had set their sights on finding a husband.
+He’d even paid for it when my parents and the student loan officer refused.
 He’d been the only one to come to my graduation, mere days before his untimely death, and most of my fondest memories were of the stories he’d tell from his adventures and books.
 If I was being honest with myself, those job prospects had little to do with my marks from University, and more to do with being Duke Florian Eckehard’s great-great niece.

-“The world is waiting for you, Xandra, if you only you can find the courage to go out and meet it.”
-Those had been his words to me all those years, and with his final gift, he’d given me the proverbial boot out the door he believed I needed.
+“The world won’t wait for you, Xandra, you have to find the courage to go out and meet it.”
+Those had been his words to me all those years ago, and with that he’d given me the proverbial boot out the door.

 Oris turned his head to consider me, and I had to duck beneath the fins to avoid being clobbered.
-After a long blink, he closed his eyes, tilted his head, and gently rested his head against me, consolingly.
+After a long blink, he closed his eyes, tilted his head, and gently leaned it against me.

-I laughed thickly, my nose stuffy from even a brief stint of crying, and embraced the Hinterlander the way no family member had ever made an effort to outside of Uncle.
+My laugh was thick, since my nose got stuffy from even a brief stint of crying, and I embraced the Hinterlander the way no family member had with me, outside of Uncle.